QuadropicHQ/quadropic.com/README.md

 ---

-*© 2024 Quadropic.
-All rights reserved.*
+_© 2024 Quadropic.
+All rights reserved._

-You can copy and paste this entire block of code into your README.md file.